Wasted-Audio/ebu-norm/README.md

 Prerequisites: ebur128, sox

+N.B.
+File format input is currently limited to that readable by `ebur128` which appears to be wav, flac and ogg.

 ### Process
 Files are analyzed by ebur128 with the required gain passed to SoX.
 +/− gain is calculated by the target level minus the analyzed integrated or peak value.